tchalvak/penelope/README.md

 (Mainly only useful for later deployment to AWS lambdas)

 # Build
-Since we're not using lambda currently, the build step can be skipped for now.
+The build step could be useful for building lambda requirements in the future, but can be skipped for now.

 # Test

-  python3 -m pytest src/tests
+  pytest

 # Run

+To get the benefits of the mutator directly, you'll want to run it from within your own code, to mutate a class of your own creation.

+However, in the meantime, you can run an example command console via:

+    python3 src/mutator/example.py